REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: Applied to a Simple Network

-Finally, pruning a neuron in one layer may remove more multiply–accumulate operations (MACs) than in another layer.
-For example, removing one neuron in the first hidden layer yields more MAC reduction than removing a neuron in the second hidden layer in our toy example due to a different number of connections.
-Also the contribution of these neurons to model accuracy may be different.
+In the end, pruning a neuron in one layer may remove more multiply–accumulate operations (MACs) than in another layer.
+In our example in \figref{fig:REDS_Dense_splits}, removing one neuron in the first hidden layer yields more MAC reduction than removing a neuron in the second hidden layer due to a different number of connections.
+Moreover, the contribution of these neurons to model accuracy may be different.
 Related research suggests several importance measures for individual weights, neurons, and convolutional filters~\citep{shen2022structural,molchanov2019importance,Hoefler2021sparsity,frantar2022spdy}.
 These can be used to optimize a network for performance while keeping essential elements.
-Our problem is different: We build a nested structure.
-This requires iterating over the subnetworks.
-DRESS starts from the largest network.
-NestDNN implements a top-down pruning and a bottom-up freeze-and-regrow algorithm.
-We formulate the optimization problem for a parent-child subnetwork pair as a variant of the knapsack problem, similarly to \citet{shen2022structural}.
-To extend the solution to multiple nested subnetworks, we generalize the approach to an iterative knapsack problem.
-In contrast to the previous works, our theoretical findings (Appendix~\ref{appendix:iterative_knapsack}) show that a knapsack method applied to the smallest subnetwork first and letting it grow, \ie the \emph{bottom-up approach}, is more effective than starting from the largest subnetwork and pruning it down to the smallest one.
-We empirically show this in \secref{sec:reds:performance}.
+Our problem is different: we build a nested structure, which requires iterating over each subnetwork.
+Previous approaches~\citet{fang2018nestdnn, qu2022dress} start from the largest network or implement a top-down pruning and a bottom-up freeze-and-regrow algorithm.
+We formulate the optimization problem for a parent-child subnetwork pair as a variant of the knapsack problem~\citep{shen2022structural}.
+To extend the solution to multiple nested subnetworks, we generalize the approach to an iterative knapsack problem~\citep{DELLACROCE201926}.

-In the following sections we focus on specific contributions and design choices for \reds on the way to a fully-functioning framework. \secref{sec:reds} discusses a pipeline to convert a model to \reds and presents a hardware-aware iterative knapsack method to choose the model slicing points. \secref{sec:cache} revisits the memory layout optimization for cache and provides an empirical evaluation of the achieved gain on embedded hardware.
+In the following sections, we focus on specific contributions and design choices for \reds on the way to a fully-functioning framework. \secref{sec:reds} discusses a pipeline to convert a model to \reds and presents a hardware-aware iterative knapsack method to choose the model slicing points. \secref{sec:cache} revisits the memory layout optimization for data cache and provides an empirical evaluation of the achieved gain on embedded and mobile hardware platforms.